Codecademy/docs/content/general/concepts/artificial-intelligence/artificial-intelligence.md

 ---
-Title: 'Artificial Intelligence'
+Title: "Artificial Intelligence"
-Description: 'Artificial Intelligence (AI) refers to both the study of intelligent agents and to the intelligent agents themselves.
-Currently, AI can be categorized into three groups: narrow, general, and super artificial intelligences.'
+Description: "Artificial Intelligence (AI) refers to both the study of intelligent agents and to the intelligent agents themselves.
+Currently, AI can be categorized into three groups: narrow, general, and super artificial intelligences."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
-  - 'Machine Learning'
+  - "Machine Learning"
 Tags:
-  - 'AI'
+  - "AI"
-  - 'Data Science'
+  - "Data Science"
-  - 'Deep Learning'
+  - "Deep Learning"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/build-deep-learning-models-with-tensorflow'
+  - "paths/build-deep-learning-models-with-tensorflow"
 ---

 **Artificial Intelligence (AI)** refers to both the study of intelligent agents and to the intelligent agents themselves.
 An "intelligent agent" is any device designed to achieve some goal, receive information from its environment as input and output a response that maximizes success of achieving said goal.